hashicorp/packer/website/source/docs/post-processors/vsphere-template.html.md

 # vSphere Template Post-Processor

-Type: `vsphere-tpl`
+Type: `vsphere-template`

-The Packer vSphere template post-processor takes an artifact from the VMware-iso builder allows to mark a VM as a template and leaving it in a path of choice.
+The Packer vSphere template post-processor takes an artifact from the VMware-iso builder -**only if remote ESXI was chosen**- allows to mark a VM as a template and leaving it in a path of choice.

 ## Example